Rodaviva29/StripeCord/README.md

 **The Ultimate Discord Bot for Seamless Subscription Management with Stripe!**

-This StripeCord bot is useful to make an easy free integration with those two platforms.
-It makes direct requests to Stripe API without fees.
-It's just as simple as you think!
-Customers only need to provide e-mail address they used in Stripe Subscriptions within a Discord Command and they get instant access.
-There is a function to check every X hours if all the subscriptions are active or not.
+StripeCord is a simple, free solution to seamlessly integrate Stripe and Discord.
+It connects directly to the Stripe API, with no extra fees involved.
+All your customers need to do is enter the email address they used for their Stripe subscription via a Discord command, and they’ll get instant access.
+Plus, the bot automatically checks every X hours to ensure all subscriptions are still valid.

 ## :warning: StripeCord V2 BETA RELEASE | IMPORTANT NOTICE